 The City operated Hale Hospital until financial difficulties required the Hospital to be sold in 2001 with a significant loss.
 The Commonwealth enacted Chapter 387 of the Acts of 2000 for the purpose of allowing the City to issue State Qualified Deficit Financing Bond Anticipation Notes up to \$30 million.
 The legislation allows the City to amortize the deficit over a 20-year period ending no later than 2023.
 Therefore, the City recorded the initial note issuance as long-term debt.
 Pursuant to this legislation the City appropriates a principal paydown amount each year in the general fund and issues new notes to pay off the remaining outstanding principal balance.
 The new notes are a current refunding since the City has reported these series of one-year notes as long-term debt.
 There is no gain or loss on the current refunding.
-At June 30, 2021 there was one note outstanding for a total of \$3,872,000.
-In September 2021, the City issued a \$1,857,000 hospital current refunding note, due on September 1, 2022, where the proceeds were used to redeem a \$3,872,000 note due on September 1, 2021.
+At June 30, 2022 there was one note outstanding for a total of \$1,857,000, which is due on September 1, 2022.

-Details related to the outstanding indebtedness at June 30, 2021, and the debt service requirements are as follows:
+Details related to the outstanding indebtedness at June 30, 2022, and the debt service requirements are as follows:

-Bonds Payable Schedule - Governmental Funds
+Long-Term Debt Schedule - Governmental Funds